IBM-Bluemix-Docs/GlobalizationPipeline/index.md

 For example, if you have 100 key/value pairs and translate them to 9 languages, the estimated storage size is 0.0005 100 (9+1) = 0.5 MB.
 The actual size may be different depending on actual key/value size and metadata stored along with the translation.

-Use the Bluemix [pricing calculator](https://console.ng.bluemix.net/?direct=classic/#/pricing/cloudOEPaneId=pricing&paneId=pricingSheet&orgGuid=127a45f4-4461-4d5b-a26b-6dc2fdd1a3a2&spaceGuid=208fb1ff-413b-4fd9-9615-e8226062d0f3) to determine your monthly service costs.
+Use the {{site.data.keyword.Bluemix_notm}} [pricing calculator](https://console.ng.bluemix.net/?direct=classic/#/pricing/cloudOEPaneId=pricing&paneId=pricingSheet&orgGuid=127a45f4-4461-4d5b-a26b-6dc2fdd1a3a2&spaceGuid=208fb1ff-413b-4fd9-9615-e8226062d0f3) to determine your monthly service costs.

 **Note**: Using the Professional plan review feature will increase your data usage beyond what is stated above.